 Gia was selected as a Berlinale Talents participant and a Project Involve Producing fellow where she was awarded the Sony Pictures Entertainment Fellowship.
-She was also selected as a participant of the NALIP Producer’s Incubator Lab.
+She was also selected as a participant of the NALIP Producer’s Incubator Lab, PGA Create and was a Rotterdam Producing Lab Fellow.
 Gia works as a freelance producer in Los Angeles and has produced dozens of short films, music videos, and commercials including branded content with Gucci, Garage Magazine, and VICE.
-She was Gia recently founded a production company, Discordia Cine, with her frequent collaborators.
-They are in development on three feature films that have been supported by the Sundance Institute, Film Independent, The Gotham/IFP, Berlinale, and the SFFilm Westridge Grant.
+In 2020, she founded a production company, Discordia Cine, with her frequent collaborators.
+They are in development on three feature films that have been supported by the Sundance Institute, Film Independent, The Gotham/IFP, Berlinale, PGA and the SFFilm Westridge Grant.

-︎ Emiliana Ammirata is a Venezuelan independent director, producer and cinematographer based in Los Angeles.
-After migrating to the United States as a teenager, she has made it her mission to create impact based storytelling.
-Collectively, she has been supported by fellowships with the Sundance Institute, ADOBE, La Biennale Di Venezia, VULCAN and the Impact Guild.
-Her current interactive project, FRONTERA, explores the Venezuelan diaspora through the lens of a migrant.
-It has been supported by La Biennale, RYOT + Kaleidoscope’s DevLab, IFFR VR Days, VIFF, and produced by INVR.
+︎ Emiliana Ammirata is an independent director, producer and cinematographer from Venezuela with a vocation to create impact based storytelling.
+Collectively, her projects have been supported by fellowships with the Sundance Institute, Adobe, La Biennale Di Venezia, VULCAN and the Impact Guild.

-Emiliana currently resides in London and works at Esperanto Filmoj, Alfonso Cuarón’s production company.
+Emiliana now works with Esperanto Filmoj, Alfonso Cuarón’s production company, based out of London.

 ︎ Esteban Zuluaga is a Colombian producer based in Los Angeles.
 He holds a Bachelor's degree in Multimedia and a Master of Fine Arts in Film and TV Producing from Chapman University.
 He has produced several awarded short films and documentaries which made him in 2020 a Film Independent Fellow and NALIP Media Market Fellow.
 He assisted the Former President of The Academy of Motion Pictures, Cheryl Boone Isaacs, for over a year and is currently working as a freelance producer for music videos, commercials, short films and digital content for both artists and brands.
 He is an executive producer at the LA based production company trikon.xyz and the co-founder of the Colombian based podcast media company Bielo.io